selwynpolit/d9book/book/caching.md

 Generally I enable twig debugging and disable caching while developing a site.
 This means I don't have to do a `drush cr` each time I make a change to a template file.

 To enable TWIG debugging output in source, in `sites/default/development.services.yml` set `twig.config debug:true`.
 See `core.services.yml` for lots of other items to change for development.

+You can also navigate to `/admin/config/development/settings` where you can click checkboxes in the Drupal admin u/i.

 TWIG debugging output looks like this: